charles-the-forth/presentation-web/README.md

 ## Local server

 Run `yarn start` to start local development server.
-Your server will run on `http://localhost:8000/`.
+Your server will run on `http://localhost:8080/`.

 ## Deployment

-Run these commands for deployment:
+Login to your Firebase project and run these commands for deployment:

 ```
 yarn build
-firebase use release
 firebase deploy --only hosting
 ```